South Sudan profile - Timeline

 2013 July - President Kiir dismisses entire cabinet and Vice-President Riek Machar in a power struggle within the governing Sudan People's Liberation Movement.

-2013 December - Fighting erupts between government troops and rebel factions, who temporarily seize control of several regional towns.
-Thousands are killed and many more flee.
-Uganda troops fight in support of government.
+Rebel factions seize control of several regional towns, thousands are killed and many more flee.
+Uganda troops intervene on the government's side.
 Foreigners are evacuated.

 2014 January - A ceasefire is signed but broken several times over subsequent weeks, and further talks in February fail to end the violence that displaces more than a million people by April.

 Fugitive ex-vice president Riek Machar charged with treason.

 2014 April - UN says pro-Machar forces sack the oil town of Bentiu, killing hundreds of civilians.

 2014 May - UN envoy Toby Lanzer says conflict has resulted in slaughter of thousands, displacement of more than a million and five million in need of humanitarian aid.

 2014 July - UN Security Council describes the food crisis in South Sudan as the worst in the world.